 Cabinet 085 | 086 | 087 | 088 from the Progetto Non Finito Collection.

-A futuristic table from the Progetto Palmador collection is fabricated of colored glass and edged with brass.
+A futuristic table from the Progetto Palmador collection is fabricated of coloured glass and edged with brass.

 The eternal classical beauty of the Progetto Tessuti.
 It’s hard not to notice the magnificence of the two chandeliers.

 The Pump Room, established October 1, 1938, by Ernie Byfield, is a restaurant located in the Public Chicago Hotel, formerly The Ambassador East, in Chicago’s Gold Coast area.